-It is a typical dim sum meal or snack, and each dumpling is cooked by steaming.
+It’s a typical dim sum meal or snack, and each dumpling is cooked by steaming.
 In Chinese dim sum dishes, a variety of dumplings with various fillings are served in bamboo steamers.

 Many Japanese people like to make shumai at home as a side dish or snack.
-Also, some like to add some hot mustard to add extra flavor, while some stick to the traditional soy and vinegar sauce.
+Also, some like to add some hot mustard to add extra flavor, while others stick to the traditional soy and vinegar sauce.

-Siu mai is an open-top dumpling with a cylindrical shape and with a thin wheat dough wrapper.
+Siu mai is an open-top dumpling with a cylindrical shape and a thin wheat dough wrapper.
 The shumai are topped with some orange roe, green pea, or carrot (to add color).

 One thing that makes Japanese shumai distinct from Chinese siu mai is that the Japanese top each dumpling with one green pea as a final decorative touch.

-Usually, shumai is served with other kinds of stuffed dumplings, especially Har Gow, another common Chinese dumpling.
+Usually, shumai is served with other kinds of stuffed dumplings, especially har gow, another common Chinese dumpling.